Pujols pitches 9th, Cardinals roll to 15-6 win over Giants

 Associated Press

-Pujols, the Cardinals’ designated hitter, came into the game as a pitcher for the first time in his career in the ninth inning.
-He gave up a three-run homer to Luis Gonzalez and a solo homer to Joey Bart but managed to get the final three outs.
+Pujols, the Cardinals’ designated hitter, entered to pitch for the first time in his 22-year career in the ninth inning.
+He gave up a three-run homer to Luis Gonzalez and a solo shot to Joey Bart but managed to get the final three outs with plenty of margin to spare.

+The 42-year-old Pujols became the oldest player to make his major league pitching debut since Lena Blackburne brought himself in to pitch at age 42 in his final big league game as a player/manager for the 1929 Chicago White Sox.

+Wainwright and Molina broke the major league record with their 203rd victory as a starting battery.
+They passed Warren Spahn and Del Crandall, who amassed 202 wins for the Boston and Milwaukee Braves from 1949-63.

 Joc Pederson had a two-run homer for San Francisco, which lost its second in a row after winning six straight.

-Molina capped a four-run outburst in the first inning off Carlos Rodon (4-2) with a two-run single.
-Molina added a two-run homer off reliver Zack Littell in the fifth to push the lead to 11-0.
+Molina capped a four-run outburst in the first inning off Rodón (4-2) with a two-run single.
+The 39-year-old catcher added a two-run homer off reliever Zack Littell in the fifth to make it 11-0.

 Every St. Louis starter had a hit by the sixth inning.